-Those of us who live and work down here are closely watching the City of Vancouver, the ruling Vision Vancouver party, and City Manager Penny Ballem.
-This level of hermetic and arbitrary behaviour is undemocratic and just one more example of extremely poor urban management we’ve been enduring here.
+Those of us who live and work down here are closely watching the City of Vancouver, the ruling Vision Vancouver party run by Mike Magee, and City Manager Penny Ballem.
+This level of hermetic and arbitrary behaviour is undemocratic and just one more example of the poor urban management we’ve been enduring here.

 The first demolition on the Powell Street block in question.
 This photo taken in August.